josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 Kristi and I were married in "the church" over a decade ago, and at that point I considered my involvement to be fully voluntary.

-Then, 2019 happened. these words are that story.

-What happened in 2019?

-Lets roll back the clock to 2019.

-You and I had not even heard the word 'covid 19'.

-I was climbing well, finally getting some breakthroughs in my bouldering and sport climbing.

-The troubles that would affect my life in 2020, 2021, 2022, and 2023 were completely absent from my consciousness.

-I was happy, all seemed good.

-Friends, family, climbing, I was doing well in my career, doing cool things, giving cool talks at meetups, had a great podcast appearence, and was helping others in ways that were good and emotionally satisfying.

-I was getting unsolicited job offers, got recognized by a stranger in an airport because of a talk I had given (!!!), had external and internal trappings of success.
-My birth family and Kristi's birth family gave me a resounding 'thumbs up', based on the life I was living.

-Money was abundant, free time was abundant, emotional energy and engagement and agency was overall abundant.

-Things were good.

-Then 2019 happened.
-When i try to think of the beginning of the story, the best focal point I can pick is when I read a little book.

-I read an unassuming little pamphlet titled _Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism_.
-It ruined me.
-Changed the trajectory of my life.

-Let me back up a bit.

-Again, this is going to get nuanced, in some ways.

-I'm writing this letter more or less to people who consider themselves to be part of the church, even though for the last three years, I've firmly rejected the moral authority of those people, and without concern or qualm iterated on my beliefs in such a way that people who considered me to have been part of "their team" as an "insider in the church" would now assess me as apostate or heretical.

-I happen to disagree with their read of me.

-These people have simultaneously taken steps to prevent me from explaining myself, thus I don't care anymore about their opinions, but there was a time that this judging (coupled with the shunning) hurt.
-It was, at minimum, confusing and felt like a form of abandonment.

-"You're saying you dislike me, but we've hardly even talked about the core issues at stake, and when we do talk about it it's just been you pouring condemnation on me?
-You've not even asked me an open-ended question, you fool."

-I happen to consider myself to not be apostate or heretical, and since this is my life and my website, I can share my story.

-When "the shift" first started happening, I didn't really think it would lead to where it actually led me:
+When this *gestures broadly* first started happening, I didn't really think it would lead to where it actually led me.
+Some of these things 'i did', others 'were done to me'.
+There's horror and sadness and grief throughout.

-- no longer married, and as far as those kinds of things go, it went rather poorly
+- I am no longer married, and as far as how well divorces can go, it feels like it went poorly.
-- No longer on speaking terms with a rather large percentage of my birth family, and with the family I married into
+- I am no longer on speaking terms with a rather large percentage of my birth family, and with the family I married into.[^engage-with] :(
-- No longer in any form of relationship with a rather large percentage of a former friend group
-- I've deepened dramatically many friendships in my life (new and old), which has provided energy and support in a way that one might find a life preserver to provide energy and support when floating down a turbulent river
+- I have deepened dramatically some friendships in my life (new and old), which has provided energy and support in a way that one might find a life preserver to provide energy and support when floating down a turbulent river.

-I've been functionally expelled from my birth family (though I was never really anything but an outsider in my own family), and I've been expelled from the family I married into, and various friend groups and extended family groups have also indicated that I'm no longer to be fairly/safely engaged with. [^engage-with]

 [^engage-with]: the narrative seems to be that I have "expelled myself" from those groups.
 We can agree to disagree.
 I endorse [Conflict is Not Abuse: Overstating Harm, Community Responsibility, and the Duty to Repair](https://www.goodreads.com/en/book/show/29363252) as a useful ethical framework for how to proceed.
 The number of people who have brought aggressive and demanding and probing questions to me, that I've asked to consider reading one or two books to better understand the dynamics at root, who have then plainly refused to read a single book...
-You don't have to read a book, but if you claim to care deeply what's going on, and then want to engage with me the way a lawyer might cross-examine a witness, and you embody coercive frame control... my time is short, my energy important. take a hike.
-You've un-earned access to my resources.
+You don't have to read a book, but if you claim to care deeply what's going on, and then want to engage with me the way a lawyer might cross-examine a witness, and you use verbally coercive language... meh. not my speed.

 At least it feels that way.